codarrenvelvindron/codarren.github.io/_drafts/Learning_to_accept_someone_elses_views.md

 - "This pen is **blue**"

 ## Someone is wrong, what should you do about it ?
+In a limited world, you might have 3 choices.
+1. Tell that person they are wrong: " Wrong,this pen is blue"

+- In that scenario, you should be prepared for a whole lot of opposition.
+- This will go on until he/she accepts that this pen is actually blue.

+2. Accept that person's opinion and walk away.

+- If that person is happy with a blue pen that is red.
+- Then who am I to judge ?

+## The choice is yours
+Everyone has their own truth.

+There is no universal truth.

+What makes someone happy may make someone else sad.

+Your truth may sound like a lie to someone else.

+The secret to your own freedom is letting go of everything.

+## Time to act, not react
+Before believing you understood the previous phrase, look those two words in the dictionary.

+And understand the difference between the two.

+## \ Codarren /

 ## Credits
 [featured image from xkcd](https://imgs.xkcd.com/comics/duty_calls.png)